-- the relationship between opera and race
+The relationship between opera and race

-- operatic activities, both historical and current, that challenge the perceived whiteness of opera as genre
+Operatic activities, both historical and current, that challenge the perceived whiteness of opera as genre

-- operatic cultures that extend the boundaries of traditional, or canonic Western opera
+Operatic cultures that extend the boundaries of traditional, or canonic Western opera

-- to contribute to the expanding discourse on alternative operatic cultures
+We hope to contribute to the expanding discourse on alternative operatic cultures

-- to advocate an inclusive, socially responsive and responsible critical scholarship
+Advocate for an inclusive, socially responsive and responsible critical scholarship

-- to facilitate dialogue between scholars, and between scholars and practitioners
+Facilitate dialogue between scholars, and between scholars and practitioners